Jesuslovesshiva/Liquid-Planer/README.md

-Project to learn the basics of javascript.
+fairly large project to learn the basics of javascript